Mario Borrelli bibliography: Works on social administration

 The works on social administration are the result of the years M. Borrelli spent at the London School of Economics to obtain a Master in Social Administration.

-From the socio-political analysis of the sub-proletarian reality of Naples (1973) to the basic concepts for a communitary action on the urban underclass (1974) we find the basic principles, which inspired M. Borrelli in all his activities at the Materdei Community Centre.
+From the socio-political analysis of the sub-proletarian reality of Naples (1973) to the basic concepts for a community action on the urban underclass (1974) we find the basic principles, which inspired M. Borrelli in all his activities at the Materdei Community Centre.

 In addition, between 1969 and 1978, his idea of a participative democracy was a guideline for all his actions of social intervention among the people of the lower classes of the Neapolitan population: the CCM (Materdei Community Centre) worked for the awareness of the underclass taking inspiration from the method of Paulo Freire.

 Extremely interesting are the essays focused on the relationship between school and capitalistic development in Italy (1972) e Italian compulsory schooling and mental retardation (1978).